someyob/Pico-16C/README.md

 Tools and materials used:
   - Raspberry Pi Pico
-  - 1602 LCD display (w. i2c backback)
+  - 1602 LCD display (w. i2c backpack)
   - breadboards and soldering iron
   - perfboard, w.
 22awg wire
   - level shifter module (only using 2 out of 4 lines for i2c)